equinor/lcm/README.md

     ...
     10000,100,100
     ```
-4. Run `docker-compose build api && docker-compose run api python calculators/fraction_interpolator.py`
+4. Run `docker compose build api && docker compose run api python calculators/fraction_interpolator.py`
 5. One result file for each product will be created in `./api/test_data/`

 ## Radix